kannibalox/pyrosimple/docs/configuration.md

 never used TOML files before, it's worth taking a quick look at the [documentation](https://toml.io/), but basically each section starts with a `[SECTION_NAME]` followed by keys and values.

-Here is a basical example of what your file could look like:
+Here is a basic example of what your file could look like:
 ```toml
 rtorrent_rc = "~/.rtorrent.rc"
 fast_query = 0